 Effective removal techniques

 Thermal Remediation- This method is by far the least effective.
-Thermal remediators work by applying heat directly to the hair, causing your color to fade or your color break.
+Thermal remediators work by applying heat directly to the hair, causing your color to fade or your color to break.
 This method has two advantages: it’s most effective on darker hair, and it doesn’t damage the hair at all.
 One application is all you need and can be done in about five to ten minutes.

 It’s best used on shorter hair and is the least safe method of all since there’s no way to tell if you’re removing the dyes.
 It’s also a riskier one than most since you can overheat the hair.
+Wet Hair Remediation- This method uses water.
+Waterworks by taking the heat out of the hair, stripping away the chemicals, and slowly eroding the hair.

 Dangers of removal

 The most common hazard of hair dye removal is damage to the hair, which can cause irreversible damage.
 Washing your hair is important before applying color and after taking it out, using gentle, nonabrasive soap.
-Some dyes can color the scalp or change the color of the hair, so that you ought to be extra cautious when it comes to cleaning it.
+Some dyes can color the scalp or change the color of the hair so you ought to be extra cautious when it comes to cleaning it.

 Permanent dyes like henna and mauve will bleach the hair and leave brown streaks, which don’t look too bad on darker hair.
 If you choose to remove it, ensure that you take adequate time to make sure that all of the dye is removed and that you wash all the color off the hair.
 You’ll also need to avoid chemicals like alcohol, soap, and shampoo while your hair is wet.